deukDeharo/technical-test-coupon/README.md

 2. The files have been changed and splitted in schema.sql and data.sql
 3. The types have been adapted.
 4. Name coupons have been changed to coupon, respecting the entityDatabase design model.
+5. Recommended the creation of an index for the queries that uses a search by code.

+## Tests
+1. Tests should be changed to a BDD integration test, using this template methodName_ExpectedBehavior
+2. Should have an assertion when a function returns and a verify to check if the right functions are called the right times.